rachellliao/loan-default-prediction/README.md

-# Loan Status Prediction
+# Loan Payment Prediction

 ## Project Overview
-This project aims to build a machine learning model to accurately predict the future status of a loan.
+This project aims to build a machine learning model to accurately predict the future status of a loan payment.
 The goal is to proactively manage risk, optimize intervention strategies throughout the loan cycle, and minimize potential financial losses.

 ## Dataset
 The dataset used in this project is a historical dataset of loans issued by All Lending Club, including details about the loan amount, term, interest rate, grade, and other relevant information.